gocd/docs.go.cd/introduction/concepts_in_go.md

   <figcaption>Figure 6: Material - git</figcaption>
 </figure>

 Similarly, an SVN material is shown below.
-Go has support for many different kinds of source code materials, as well as a plugin endpoint for extending the kinds of materials it supports.
+GoCD has support for many different kinds of source code materials, as well as a plugin endpoint for extending the kinds of materials it supports.

 <figure class="concept_image">